-Tintagel, Heligan and the Four Seasons, the ship's main restaurants, are attractively decorated.
+Tintagel, Heligan and the Four Seasons (Deck 6): The three main dining rooms are all different spaces, but offer exactly the same menus.
 Tintagel is done in warm shades of red and cream, while the Four Seasons features stylish creams and chocolate browns.
-The smaller Heligan, done out in gold and olive, is off the Tintagel room and serves as a more intimate dining space than the two larger rooms, although the menu is the same.
-Since the 2011 refit, which did away with the craft room on Deck 4, Heligan is also used as the crafts area during the day, when watercolour classes are held there.
+The smaller Heligan, done out in gold and olive, is off the Tintagel room and serves as a more intimate dining space than the two larger rooms.

-Breakfast each day is a full English fry-up (with healthier options like fruits and cereals).
+Breakfast each day features a well-stocked buffet, as well as a la carte items.
 Lunch selections cater to a broad range of tastes, from old-fashioned fish pie, curries and roasts to stir-fries and a pasta dish of the day.
 There's also an excellent salad buffet.

-The Secret Garden, another restaurant on the same deck, offers lighter, buffet-style meals for passengers who want more relaxed dining hours and no fixed seating.
-Actually, the Secret Garden would make a very attractive alternative restaurant, but Fred.
+Secret Garden (Deck 6): This restaurant offers lighter, buffet-style meals for passengers who want more relaxed dining hours and no fixed seating.
+Actually, the Secret Garden would make a very attractive alternative restaurant (something the line may trial), but Fred.
 Olsen's older, more traditional clientele are resistant to the idea of paying supplements for a "special night."
 Even as a casual dining area, it's worth a visit, as its Oriental-themed decor and wooden fretwork screens make it very pretty.

 For casual dining, hot and cold buffets supplement waiter service at breakfast and lunch.
 The ship's Norwegian ownership is clearly discernible from the high quality of seafood and fish dishes; seafood platters are regulars on the menu.
-There are occasional theme nights, which, on my Canaries cruise, included Asian and Canaries nights.
+There are occasional theme nights.
 Dinner menus include two or three main courses from which to choose, as well as a good range of curries, pasta dishes and roasts.